 The praises of "induction" have been sung elsewhere.
 I won't compete, just say "It's all true in our experience; induction is the best".

-Indeed, I'm jealous of those shopping for induction now: options have multiplied like crazy since we purchased.
-It's a hot area of innovation, if I may be forgven the remark.
+I'm jealous of those shopping for induction now: options have multiplied like crazy since we purchased.
+It's a hot area of innovation, if I may be forgiven the remark.

 Finding your own steel table, or perhaps your own solution with a carpenter, is left to the taste of the homemakers.